 - Why should we hire you?

-How well you have to do all of that depends mainly on one thing: the number of people who compete with you for the same vacancy.
+How well you have to do this depends mainly on one thing: the number of people who compete with you for the job.
+At STARBUCKS, you will always compete with many…